francisco-ribeiro/computer-vision-study/udacity/README.md

-# udacity

-Udacity course - Introduction to Computer Vision
+# Udacity - Introduction to Computer Vision

-* Setup
+Setup

 - The scripts that solves the lessons quizes are using the functions and images that are not at the same folder as the script.
 - All functions are based on 'myLib' folder.
 - All images are based on 'images' folder.